NitinR2510/Python3_learning/README.md

 # Python3_learning
 learning python
 <br><br>
-**this is my repository to store some of my first and then later python program files** **Sounds wierd, I know**
+**this is my repository to store some of my first  python program files** **Sounds wierd, I know**